zopefoundation/zc.relation/src/zc/relation/README.txt

     OK, the next part is where your brain hurts.
 Hang on.

     In our case, the factory sees that the query was for supervisor.
-Its other key, the one it transposes with, is None.  *The factory gets the transposing key's result for the current token.*  So, for us, a key of None is actually a no-op: the result *is* the current token, Diane.
+Its other key, the one it transposes with, is zc.relation.RELATION. *The factory gets the transposing key's result for the current token.* So, for us, a key of zc.relation.RELATION is actually a no-op: the result *is* the current token, Diane.
 Then, the factory has its answer: replace the old value of supervisor in the query, Betty, with the result, Diane.
 The next transitive query should be {'supervisor', 'Diane'}.
 Ta-da.

 .. [#needs_a_transitive_queries_factory] A search with a maxDepth > 1 but
     no queryFactory raises an error.